svikashk/agile/agile/scrum-vs-kanban.md

 ## Scrum or Kanban: 5 questions to answer before you choose
 {: .fs-9 .no_toc }

-The [agile manifesto](https://agilemanifesto.org/principles.html) consists of guiding principles that help software development teams incorporate feedback and make changes faster.
+The [agile manifesto]({{ site.url }}{{ site.baseurl }}{% link agile/manifesto.md %}) consists of guiding principles that help software development teams incorporate feedback and make changes faster.

 In today’s environment, modern software development teams can no longer afford to take months (or years!) to deliver solutions to customers.
 Which is why teams are striving to become agile in order to build better products and get them to market quickly.

-Scrum and Kanban, two of the most common methodologies teams use today, are two frameworks that incorporate agile practices and offer very distinct sets of recommendations for teams.
+Scrum and Kanban are two of the most commonly frameworks used by teams use today.
+They incorporate agile practices and offer very distinct sets of recommendations for teams.

 But which one should you choose for your team?
 Let's jump in and find out.